dolittle/Documentation/Source/content/en/docs/concepts/event_sourcing.md

 [Events]({{< ref "events" >}}) are facts and Event Sourcing is based on the incremental accretion of knowledge about our application / domain.
 Events in the [log]({{< ref "event_store#event-log" >}}) **cannot be changed or deleted**.
 They represent things that have happened.
 Thus, in the absence of a time machine, they cannot be made to un-happen.

-Here's an overview of Event Sourcing:
+Here's an overview of the data-flow in Event Sourcing:

 ```mermaid
 flowchart TB